-Submitted to Department chair by , Date: DEPARTMENT CHAIR'S REPORT Date received by Department Chair Upon review of the materials provided and r referenced above: Does a significant Conflict of Interest exists plans or behavior?
-No Yes that would require a change in the faculty member's Does a significant Conflict of Commitment e member's plans or behavior?
-No ' exists that would require a change in the faculty Yes o", the faculty member may proceed with the activity. see explain (attach additional materials if necessary, member?
-Yes No If yes, describe the resol the conflict(s) reached by you and the faculty lution.
-If no, explain.
-Attach additional materials if space.
-If "yes", the faculty member may proceed with the activity.
-Signature of Department Chair , Date: Date Department Chair's Report was received red by faculty member sis and/or proposed resolution Yes No necessary, reference those materials in this space): , Date:
+Submitted to Department chair by , Date: DEPARTMENT CHAIR'S REPORT Date received by Department Chair Upon review of the materials provided and refere enced above: Does a significant Conflict of Interest exists that plans or behavior?
+No Yes would require a change in the faculty member's Does a significant Conflict of Commitment exists member's plans or behavior?
+No Yes that would require a change in the faculty If the answer to both questions above is "no", the lf either question was answered "yes," please ex reference those materials in this space): Was a satisfactory agreement for resolving the omember? onflict(s) reached by you and the faculty Yes No If yes, describe the resolution necessary; reference those materials in this space with the activity.
+D 4 Signature of Department Chair , Date: RESPONSE BY FACULTY MEMBER Date Department Chair's Report was received by y faculty member I concur with the Department Chair's analysis an If no, explain (attach additional materials if neces Signature of Faculty Member , Date: Dogg 10 Λ

 DEAN'S REPORT Date received by Dean Upon review of the materials provided and referenced above: Does a significant Conflict of Interest exists that would require a change in the faculty member's plans or behavior?
 No Yes Does a significant Conflict of Commitment exists that would require a change in the faculty member's plans or behavior?
-No Yes If either question was answered "yes," please explain (attach additional materials if necessary, reference those materials in this space): Was a satisfactory resolution reached by either the Department Chair and the faculty member o by you and the faculty member?
+No Yes If either question was answered "yes," please explain (attach additional materials if necessary, reference those materials in this space): Was a satisfactory resolution reached by either the Department Chair and the faculty member of by you and the faculty member?
 Yes No If yes, describe the resolution.
 If no, explain.
 Attach additional materials if necessary, reference those materials in this space: Signature of Dean, Date: